agimus-project/happypose/happypose/pose_estimators/megapose/README.md

 ## 1. Set environment variables
 You should set the following environment variables:
 - `MEGAPOSE_DIR`:  The root directory of the `megapose` project.
-- `MEGAPOSE_DATA_DIR`: The root directory of the data directory.
-For example the data for the inference example will be downloaded to `MEGAPOSE_DATA_DIR/examples`.
+- `HAPPYPOSE_DATA_DIR`: The root directory of the data directory.
+For example the data for the inference example will be downloaded to `HAPPYPOSE_DATA_DIR/examples`.

 ## 2. Install depedencies with conda or use the docker image
 We support running `megapose` either in a [`conda`](#conda-installation) environment or in a [`docker`](#docker-installation) container.
 For simplicity, we recommend using `conda` if you are not running on a cloud computer.
 Once you are done with the installation, you can head directly to the [inference tutorial](#inference-tutorial) or [dataset usage](#dataset).